slsa-framework/slsa/docs/spec/v1.0/index.md

 TODOs and cleanups.
 We expect to cover all TODOs and address feedback before the 1.0 final release.

-Known issues:

--   TODO: Use consistent terminology throughout the site: "publish" vs "release", "publisher" vs "maintainer" vs "developer", "consumer" vs "ecosystem" vs "downstream system", "build" vs "produce.

--   Verifying artifacts and setting expectations are still in flux.
-We would like feedback on whether to move these parts out of the build track.

 {%- for section in site.data.nav.v10 %}
 {%- if section.children %}